-The NPP explains how TRS may use and disclose your protected health information, as well as your rights and the obligations of TRS, with respect to that information.
+The NPP explains how TRS may use and disclose your protected health information, as well as your rights and the obligations of TRS with respect to that information.

-TRS has recently revised the NPP to add Blue Cross and Blue Shield of Texas, SilverScript, and UnitedHealthcare as companies that may assist TRS with the operations of TRS-Care and TRS-ActiveCare
+TRS revised the NPP to add companies that may assist TRS with the operations of TRS-Care and TRS-ActiveCare.